kuldeep1A/LiUC/README.md

 or violate the terms of service of a website is not recommended.
 LinkedIn explicitly prohibits scraping their website in their terms of service, and bypassing their security measures could lead to legal consequences.
+"Check solution for this API to YouTube or Raise ISSUE"

+Add some function to uses in future <br>
+Thank to read...